 - Itemize charitable contributions

-You can also find savings by working with a tax professional or by using tax software, which makes it easy to find deductions and tax credits that can help lower your tax liability.
+- Working with a tax professional or using tax software, which makes it easy to find deductions and tax credits that can help lower your tax liability

 How Do You Report A Bonus On Your Tax Return?

 Reporting a bonus on your tax return is simple.
 The W-2 you receive from your employer at the beginning of the year will include your bonus as part of your wages.
 This amount will then be reported on line 1 of your Form 1040 when filing your tax return.